 Frequently asked questions

-Why is City of Newcastle going to install traffic signals at the intersection of Glebe Road and Park Avenue?
+Why do we need traffic lights at the intersection of Glebe Road and Park Avenue?

 High numbers of accidents have occurred at the intersections of Glebe Road with Park Avenue and Wood Street.
 There are also numerous near misses at the existing pedestrian crossing on Park Avenue south of Glebe Road.